fsfe/reuse-docs/site/content/page.md

  * make sure the version control system is publicly accessible and will remain so,
- * provide a link back to the version control system from each header,
+ * provide a link back to the original file in version control from each header,
- * ensure that if someone copies the source repository without version control system metadata (such as if they make a tar-file of it), then the version control system metadata must still be included, for example in the form of a bill of masterial (see later), an automatically generated log file or similar,
+ * ensure that if someone copies the source repository without version control system metadata (such as if they make a tar-file of it), then the version control system metadata must still be included, for example in the form of a bill of material (see later), an automatically generated log file or similar,
- * make sure the commit metadata reflect the actual authorship (this is particularly important if a project accepts code contributed through mailing lists, but trackers, or similar, where the original author is not the one pushing code to version control).
+ * make sure the commit metadata reflect the actual authorship (this is particularly important if a project accepts code contributed through mailing lists, bug trackers, or similar, where the original author is not the one pushing code to version control).

 An appropriate header would be: